Location - Paluma Range National Park, North Queensland, Australia

 Wild boars (pigs) roam the national park and are quite destructive of the environment.
 Australian Brush Turkeys and Bush Stone Curlews are also seen.
 Water dragons and snakes are visible on the warm rocks.
 Jungle perch and eels inhabit the creeks.
 Many of the pool will contain Green Filamentous Algae in the dry season.

 Ollera Creek flows under Ed Kratzmann Bridge and now into private property.
 Ollera Creek and beach area were once a popular camping, dirt biking, and 4WDing location with lots of variety; easy tracks to holes that will swallow your truck.
 There was a track from the highway straight to the beach, as well as some that followed the creek down.
 There was also the track that ran along the powerlines.
 It was a perfect place not too far from Townsville to relax with the creek, beach and open bushlands to explore.
 This area is now private property on a 100 year lease.
-It is also incorrectly marked as Clerk Creek on QTopo in the lower reaches.
+It is also marked as Clerk Creek near the creek's mouth on QTopo and on some old Forestry Maps.